acmdas/das_fieldstones/morefieldstones2020.md

 ## Alone
 Monday, 07 December 2020

-“If you are lonely when you are alone, you are in bad company.”—Jean Paul Satre
+“If you are lonely when you are alone, you are in bad company.”—Jean Paul Sartre

 ## Government
 Monday, 07 December 2020